 It’s frustrating when a slower driver keeps you from getting where you need to go, and it might be tempting to tailgate, but that’s never a good idea.
 To avoid being a tailgater all you need is an attitude adjustment and a lighter foot on the gas.

 The problem comes when someone is tailgating you, so close to your bumper you cringe every time you brake.
-AAA Auto Insurance can help protect you if you are involved in an crash, but these tips from the AAA Foundation for Traffic Safety will help you deal with a tailgater and avoid getting into a crash in the first place.
+AAA can protect you with car insurance if you are involved in a crash, but these tips from the AAA Foundation for Traffic Safety will help you deal with a tailgater and avoid getting into a crash.

 The first thing you need to do when you look in your rearview mirror and see someone tailgating is to stay calm.
 That’s likely not your first reaction, but it’s the best one.